Non-charitable Purpose Trusts for International Estate Planning: A Comprehensive Guide

 FeatureNon-Charitable Purpose TrustsTraditional TrustsCharitable Trusts

-Primary FocusDesigned to fulfill a specific purpose not directly benefiting individuals, such as maintaining a property or caring for pets.Established to provide financial or other benefits to named individual beneficiaries (e.g., family members).Aimed at supporting broader societal benefits such as education, poverty relief, or other recognised charitable activities.
+Primary FocusTypically, does not have human beneficiaries; the focus is on the trust’s purpose itself.Established to provide financial or other benefits to named individual beneficiaries (e.g., family members).Aimed at supporting broader societal benefits such as education, poverty relief, or other recognised charitable activities.

-BeneficiariesTypically does not have human beneficiaries; the focus is on the trust’s purpose itself.Has one or more specific individuals or groups who are entitled to the trust’s assets or income.The public at large benefits indirectly through the charitable activities supported by the trust; there are no direct beneficiaries.
+BeneficiariesTypically, it does not have human beneficiaries; the focus is on the trust’s purpose itself.Has one or more specific individuals or groups who are entitled to the trust’s assets or income.The public at large benefits indirectly through the charitable activities supported by the trust; there are no direct beneficiaries.

 DurationCan last indefinitely, especially in jurisdictions that have modified traditional constraints like the Rule Against Perpetuities, to continue fulfilling its purpose.Duration is often limited by the lifespan of the beneficiaries or a set term (e.g., 21 years).Often established to continue in perpetuity, as long as the charitable purpose can be maintained and remains relevant.